X-ray crystallography: History

-X-rays are used to produce the diffraction pattern because their wavelength λ is typically the same order of magnitude (1–100 angstroms) as the spacing d between planes in the crystal.
-In principle, any wave impinging on a regular array of scatterers produces diffraction, as predicted first by Francesco Maria Grimaldi in 1665.
-To produce significant diffraction, the spacing between the scatterers and the wavelength of the impinging wave should be similar in size.
-For illustration, the diffraction of sunlight through a bird's feather was first reported by James Gregory in the later 17th century.
-The first artificial diffraction gratings for visible light were constructed by David Rittenhouse in 1787, and Joseph von Fraunhofer in 1821.
-However, visible light has too long a wavelength (typically, 5500 angstroms) to observe diffraction from crystals.
-Prior to the first X-ray diffraction experiments, the spacings between lattice planes in a crystal were not known with certainty.

 The idea that crystals could be used as a diffraction grating for X-rays arose in 1912 in a conversation between Paul Peter Ewald and Max von Laue in the English Garden in Munich.
 Ewald had proposed a resonator model of crystals for his thesis, but this model could not be validated using visible light, since the wavelength was much larger than the spacing between the resonators.
-Von Laue realized that electromagnetic radiation of a shorter wavelength was needed to observe such small spacings, and suggested that X-rays might have a wavelength comparable to the unit-cell spacing in crystals.
+Von Laue realized that electromagnetic radiation of a shorter wavelength was needed, and suggested that X-rays might have a wavelength comparable to the unit-cell spacing in crystals.
 Von Laue worked with two technicians, Walter Friedrich and his assistant Paul Knipping, to shine a beam of X-rays through a copper sulfate crystal and record its diffraction on a photographic plate.
 After being developed, the plate showed a large number of well-defined spots arranged in a pattern of intersecting circles around the spot produced by the central beam.
+The results were presented to the Bavarian Academy of Sciences and Humanities in June 1912 as "Interferenz-Erscheinungen bei Röntgenstrahlen" (Interference phenomena in X-rays).
 Von Laue developed a law that connects the scattering angles and the size and orientation of the unit-cell spacings in the crystal, for which he was awarded the Nobel Prize in Physics in 1914.

-Scattering

-As described in the mathematical derivation below, the X-ray scattering is determined by the density of electrons within the crystal.
-Since the energy of an X-ray is much greater than that of a valence electron, the scattering may be modeled as Thomson scattering, the interaction of an electromagnetic ray with a free electron.
-This model is generally adopted to describe the polarization of the scattered radiation.

-The intensity of Thomson scattering for one particle with mass m and elementary charge q is:

-Hence the atomic nuclei, which are much heavier than an electron, contribute negligibly to the scattered X-rays.
-Consequently, the coherent scattering detected from an atom can be accurately approximated by analyzing the collective scattering from the electrons in the system.